Magnesia on the Maeander: General history

 Magnesia soon attained great power and prosperity, so as to be able to cope even with a challenge from Ephesus.
 However, the city was taken and destroyed by the Cimmerians sometime between 726 BC and 660 BC.
 The deserted site was soon reoccupied, and rebuilt by the Milesians or, according to Athenaeus, by the Ephesians.
 The Persian satraps of Lydia also occasionally resided in the place.

 In the fifth century BC, the exiled Athenian Themistocles came to Persia to offer his services to Artaxerxes, and was given control of Magnesia to support his family.

-The name "magnet" may come from lodestones found in Magnesia.
+The word "magnet" possibly derives from lodestones found around Magnesia ad Sipylum, a neighbouring city with a similar name.

 In the time of the Romans, Magnesia was added to the kingdom of Pergamon, after Antiochus had been driven eastward beyond Mount Taurus.
 After this time the town seems to have declined and is rarely mentioned, though it is still noticed by Pliny and Tacitus.
 Hierocles ranks it among the bishoprics of the province of Asia, and later documents seem to imply that at one time it bore the name of Maeandropolis.
 The existence of the town in the time of the emperors Aurelius and Gallienus is attested to by coins.